 Actuarial assumptions.
-The total pension liability as of June 30, 2020 was determined by actuarial valuation prepared as of June 30, 2019.
+The total pension liability as of June 30, 2021 was determined by actuarial valuation prepared as of June 30, 2020, by the new actuarial assumptions adopted by the Board subsequent to the June 30, 2020 valuation based on the experience investigation for the four-year period ending June 30, 2020, and by the investment experience for the fiscal year ending June 30, 2021.
 The following actuarial assumptions are applied to all periods included in the measurement: